 The Bluegrass philosophy is to give management concise summary reports from which to make decisions, but with the ability to print detailed information when needed.

 All reports provide a flexible selection menu that allows you to filter the data that is included on the report.
 A global preference table allows you to choose which type of costs (referred to as class) should be grouped together, which should be kept separate.
 For example, some contractors prefer to see labor and burden separately.
 Others want labor and burden combined on reports, but with the ability to see separately if requested.
-We let you choose.
 You can label column headings on reports and direct which type of cost is to appear under each heading.